 Minimum Admission Requirements

 Any UIS undergraduate can declare a major in environmental studies.
 Visit the Admissions website for more information.
+Information on the Graduate Certificate in Geographic Information Systems can be found here.

 For the MS and MA programs, students must meet the following requirements: